Andy JohnsonElectronic Visualization Laboratory

 I will occasionally send out emails to the class using your UIC email address so please make sure that you are checking for email from that account every day or two.

 I will be putting all of my notes on the web, however these notes should not be considered official until the day of class.
 If I make any major changes to a page afterwards, then I will announce it in class, but note that at the bottom of each page is a modification date so you should be able to tell when the notes were last modified.
-I try to ensure that the notes on the web accurately reflect the lecture, but its what is discussed in class that counts, not what's written in the notes.
+I try to ensure that the notes on the web accurately reflect the lecture, but its what is discussed in class (or in this case the videos of that class) that counts, not what's written in the notes.

 "Those who are absent are always wrong." - African proverb

-The best way to learn how to make visualizations is to make visualizations.
-There will be several projects, a presentation on a visualization of your choice, some in-class work, and (normally) points for class participation.
+The best way to learn about VR and AR is to make VR and AR applications.
+There will be three projects, a presentation on a VR or AR application or piece of hardware of your choice, some homework (and normally in-class) assignments, and (normally) points for class participation.

 Graduate students will have additional requirements for their projects commensurate with the additional course credit they receive.